 There have been efforts in the past several years to terminate the Advanced Technology Program.
 These actions, along with additional attempts to withdraw government support for other technology development efforts, appear to reflect a philosophy that eschews direct federal financing of private sector R&D efforts aimed at the commercialization of new technologies and production processes.
 Such activities are seen by opponents as "industrial policy," the means by which government rather than the marketplace "picks winners and losers."
-Instead, measures which would occasion a better investment environment for industry to expand their innovation-related efforts would, proponents argue, be preferable to government funding.
+Instead, measures that would occasion a better investment environment for industry to expand their innovation-related efforts would, proponents argue, be preferable to government funding.

-This signals a change from the past during which a varied approach toward facilitating technological advancement had evolved.
-Legislative initiatives over the past 20 years have resulted in a body of laws, programs, and policies which involve both indirect and direct measures to stimulate technology advancement in the private sector.
+This signals a change from the existing varied approach to facilitating technological advancement.
+Legislative initiatives have resulted in a body of laws, programs, and policies that involve both indirect and direct measures to stimulate technology advancement in the private sector.
 Indirect incentives include a research and experimentation tax credit; changes to the antitrust laws to encourage collaborative R&D and cooperative manufacturing ventures; alterations of patent ownership policies to facilitate government-industry-university interaction; and practices to promote technology transfer.
 Direct measures involve federal funding for ATP, the Small Business Innovation Research Program, and the now terminated Technology Reinvestment Project of the Department of Defense.
 These cost-shared programs have been supported, in part, because of their potential contribution to the country's national or economic security.